jcsyuan/Discarded-Scrabble-Simulator/README.md

 * 15 by 15 two dimensional character array

 The DICTIONARY
-* list data structure to store all valid words, val
+* ~~list data structure to store all valid words
-* tree data structure to store all valid words
+* set data structure to store all valid words
-* graph data structure to store all valid words and their base values
+* map data structure to store letter-point values

 The OPTIMIZER
 * recursive function to calculate optimal move